kirstenhunter/fitfood-demo-pluralsight/README.md

 - TWILIOAUTHTOKEN
 - TWILIOPHONENUMBER

-## Set your phone number for SMS Messages
+## Set your phone number for SMS Messages in Modulus
 - USERPHONENUMBER

 (PORT and CLOUD_DIR will be automatically added by Modulus)